-- Cumulative, worth 20% of the overall grade (schedule below) - Multiple-choice, 55 questions, modeled after the module quizzes. - Allowed the periodic table with notes on the back. - No make-up. - The quizzes will made available for practice. - Grading: Feedback on assignments submitted on time will normally be within two weeks of submission.
-Exams are returned for students to examine but are not kept by the student.
+- Cumulative, worth 20% of the overall grade. - Multiple-choice, 55 questions, modeled after the module quizzes. - Periodic Table provided. - Students allowed to use one side of an 8.5" x 11" sheet of paper. - No make-up. - The final module will have previous quizzes for practice. - Grading: Feedback on assignments submitted on time will normally be within two weeks of submission.
+Exams are returned to students to examine but must be returned to the instructor.